Twin Peaks: Home media

-In July 2013, it was revealed that a Blu-ray version of the complete series would be released.
-In January 2014, Lynch confirmed the Blu-ray release and that it would contain the pilot, season 1, season 2, new special features, and possibly the film.
-It was announced on May 15, 2014, that the Blu-ray box set containing the complete series of Twin Peaks, the film Fire Walk With Me, and The Missing Pieces, the long-awaited release of 90 minutes of deleted scenes from the film, would be released on July 29, 2014.

-Twin Peaks: From Z to A, a 21-disc limited edition Blu-ray box set, which includes all the television episodes, Fire Walk with Me, The Missing Pieces, previously released special features, six hours of new behind-the-scenes content, and 4K versions of the original pilot and episode 8 from The Return, was released on December 10, 2019.
-Additionally, Twin Peaks: The Television Collection, a Blu-ray and DVD collection of the original series, The Return, and all previously released special features, was released on October 15, 2019.
+In May 2014, it was announced that the Blu-ray box set containing the complete series of Twin Peaks, the film Fire Walk With Me, and The Missing Pieces, 90 minutes of deleted scenes from the film, would be released in July 2014.
+In December 2019, Twin Peaks: From Z to A, a 21-disc limited edition Blu-ray box set was released, which includes all the television episodes, Fire Walk with Me, The Missing Pieces, previously released special features, six hours of new behind-the-scenes content, and 4K versions of the original pilot and "Part 8" of season 3.
+In October 2019, Twin Peaks: The Television Collection was released, a Blu-ray and DVD collection of every season, and all previously released special features.

-Online, the original series is available through Paramount+, while The Return is available with Showtime's "Anytime" service for pay-TV subscribers and its over-the-top separate service.
-Twin Peaks Fire Walk with Me is available via HBO Max.